After witnessing the raw power of a traditional windmill in Poland, I found myself eager to explore it more.

 The wind mill is large enough to produce useable power, energy that we can all relate to.

-With accelerated global instability driven by a dependency culture, consuming more rather than less, resourceful technology has merit in refugee camps or situations of exodus.
+With accelerated global instability driven by a dependency culture that consumes more rather than less, resourceful technology has merit in refugee camps or situations of exodus, as well as for stable communities.

 Ancient technology works surprisingly well, making it possible to be produced anywhere in the world.